NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 rtr-listen
       An array of string values each providing the address and port which the RTR daemon should listen on in TCP mode.
 Address and port should be separated by a colon.
-IPv6 address should be enclosed in square braces.
+IPv6 address should be enclosed in square brackets.

 http-listen
       An array of string values each providing the address and port which the HTTP service should listen on.
 Address and port should be separated by a colon.
-IPv6 address should be enclosed in square braces.
+IPv6 address should be enclosed in square brackets.

 listen-systemd
       The RTR TCP listening socket will be acquired from systemd via socket activation.
-Use this option together with systemds socket units to allow a Routinator running as a regular user to bind to the default RTR port 323.
+Use this option together with systemd's socket units to allow a Routinator running as a regular user to bind to the default RTR port 323.

 refresh
       An integer value specifying the number of seconds Routinator should wait between consecutive validation runs in server mode.
-The next validation run will happen earlier, if objects expire ealier.
+The next validation run will happen earlier, if objects expire earlier.
 The default is 600 seconds.

 retry